 The only problem is that these certifications are not easy.
 Besides being time-consuming, you have to dole out a huge amount of cash to cover each and every tier of project management certifications individually.
 On top of that, there are no guarantees about passing the exam in the first attempt.
 You will have to take the tests again AFTER depositing the competent authority’s fee!
 Krrrchinngggg…..

 Don’t worry, Uncle Fred from nTask is here to point you in the right direction.

 Colin Bentley put up a very interesting question about the dilemma of project management in his book.
 “Why do so many professionals say that they are project management, when (the truth is) what they are actually doing is firefighting?”

 Bentley’s argument has a lot of weight in the context of Prince2 methodologies.
 PRINCE itself stands for Projects in Controlled Environment.
-It is usually the type of companies where the deadlines are tight, and the variables are tighter than ever.
+It is usually the type of company where the deadlines are tight, and the variables are tighter than ever.
 Everything is happening via a proper channel in a “controlled” environment.
-There is accountability factor too.
+There is an accountability factor too.
 In that context, getting a Prince2 certification of any level is not that hard as maintaining a positive Prince2 “expert” profile at your company.

 What’s the Worst That Could Happen to a Prince2 Certified Project Manager?

 As an Agile project manager, I have seen, heard and experienced my fair share of horror stories.
 There is a minority of companies that either get or replace an existing project manager to recover the damages.
 Alternatively, the induction of this new guy could be because the company is failing to meet the deadline, and the people at the higher-ups are waiting to get the project done ASAP.